RashSR/Query-Enabled-Annotation-Framework-for-Text-Processing/README.md

 java -cp languagetool-server.jar org.languagetool.server.HTTPServer --port 8081
 ```

+Alternatively, you can use the batch script `run-languagetool-server.bat` on Windows.
+This must be moved to the Language Tool folder and double-clicked there.

 ## Running the Flask Application

 In the main project directory, start the Flask application by running: